bitly/bitly_ios_sdk_release/README.md

 Once you have setup your mobile app in your account, go to Your Settings -> Advanced -> Deep Link Applications.
 There you will find the Bitly App ID which needs to be included in your SDK configuration.

-The domain referenced in the code examples below will be the Bitly Bitly Branded Domain which is enabled for Universal Links.
+The domain referenced in the code examples below will be the Bitly Branded Domain which is enabled for Universal Links.

 ## Enable Universal Links
-To create the apple site association file on your domain you must send your Apple app ID to your Bitly Account Manager to enable.
+To create the Apple site association file on your domain you must send your Apple app ID to your Bitly Account Manager to enable.

-The Apple app ID is your team ID and bundle ID joined with a period.
+The Apple app ID is your team ID and bundle ID joined with a period (ex - 1A234H7ABC.com.yourdomain.YourApp).
 In the Apple’s Developer Portal your team ID appears on Organization Profile > Account Summary.
 When you enter the Member Center on http://developer.apple.com, click you name on the top right and click on “View Account” and you will find your team ID under the Developer Account Summary.

 ## Install the SDK

 ### CocoaPods
-1. Add the following your Podfile
+1. Add the following to your Podfile

   ```
   pod 'BitlySDK'